Cherry Sisters

 The Cherry Sisters – Addie (1859–1942), Effie (1867–1944), Ella (1854–1934), Lizzie (1857–1936), and Jessie Cherry (1871–1903) – were five sisters from Marion, Iowa who formed a notorious vaudeville touring act in the late 19th century.
 They were also the plaintiffs in a landmark 1901 legal case heard by the Iowa Supreme Court, Cherry v.
 Des Moines Leader, which was instrumental in establishing and confirming the right of the press to fair comment.

 The Cherry Sisters' vaudeville act, Something Good, Something Sad, was infamous for its poor quality and the vehement responses it elicited by audiences, who threw vegetables and disrupted performances.
 The sisters toured with the act for ten years, during which time they briefly appeared on Broadway.
 In 1898 they sued two Iowa newspapers for libel after they printed a scathing review of Something Good, Something Sad.
 The case eventually went to the Iowa Supreme Court, which ruled in the newspapers' favor and set a precedent for the right to fair comment.

-The Cherry Sisters' act dissolved after the sudden death of the youngest member of the group, Jessie.
+The Cherry Sisters' act dissolved after the sudden death of the youngest member of the group, Jessie, in 1903.
 The rest of the sisters went on to other ventures and opened a bakery, but died in modest circumstances.

 Early life

-The Cherry sisters were the daughters of Thomas and Laura Cherry.
+The Cherry sisters were the daughters of Thomas Cherry and Laura Rawson.
 The family was composed of eight children: Ella, Elizabeth, Addie, Effie, and Jessie, their brother Nathan, and two additional siblings who died at young ages.
-Ella, the eldest, was born in the early 1850s in Massachusetts, but the remainder of the children were born in Iowa, and were raised on a farm in Linn County.
+Ella, the eldest, was born in 1854 in Massachusetts, but the remainder of the children were born in Iowa, and were raised on a farm in Linn County.